surprisetalk/studies/readme.md

 - [ ] draft out TODOs in each area
 - [ ] work in whatever language and expose communication via API
+- [ ] move a lot of the arch stuff into here

 ## writing